 September 2021 at Stevens Commons

 The Hallowell Granite Symposium is bringing together diverse groups: artisans, historians, city officials and committees, to commemorate Maine’s bicentennial by connecting to Hallowell’s unique past.
-A special presentation on the story of the granite industry in Hallowell will formally launch the symposium.
-The event will unveil an illustrated timeline of the history of the city depicting the introduction, expansion and ultimate decline of the granite industry to be displayed in a special history booth at the symposium along with tools and other artifacts from the granite industry.
+The event will feature an illustrated timeline of the history of the city depicting the introduction, expansion and ultimate decline of the granite industry to be displayed in a special history booth at the symposium along with tools and other artifacts from the granite industry.
 One well known example of historic

 Hallowell granite workers’ skill is the “National Monument to the Forefathers”, a large scale sculpture located in Plymouth, Massachusetts.
 “Faith”, the central female figure is 36 feet tall and took a full year to carve in the Hallowell granite yards in the 1880s.
 One can imagine Hallowell citizens visiting regularly to watch Faith emerge from a massive block of granite.
 The Hallowell Granite Symposium will offer an echo of that experience to citizens today, providing the public with opportunities to have fun, interact with artists, learn about the art of stone carving and its role in shaping Maine’s first 200 years and the city of Hallowell.